 What is ReadingWise Zip?

-Zip is aimed at children aged 5 - 7 learning to decode.
+Zip is ideal for children aged 5 - 7 learning to decode and is also a useful phonics intervention for all ages.
 As an adaptive learning programme, using a smart algorithm, it understands when a child has mastered a letter-sound correspondence.
 This means that Zip is personalised, allowing children to learn at their own pace and repeating areas that are not secure.
+It identifies gaps and reinforces these areas.

 Watch the short video below for an introduction to Zip.